-CGMS-52-NOAA-WP-01v1 29 May 2024 Prepared by: NOAA Agency name Agenda Item 3 Discussed at Plenary
+CGMS-53-NOAA-WP-09 22 May 2025 Prepared by: NOAA Agency name Agenda Item 3 Discussed at Plenary

-STATUS OF NOAA CURRENT AND FUTURE SATELLITE PROGRAMS - REPORT TO CGMS-52 In response to CGMS-52 Plenary Agenda item on "New Developments and Long Term Plans by CGMS Space Agency Members since CGMS-51."
-N/A This document summarizes the status of NOAA current and future LEO and GEO satellite systems.
-The reporting period for the current satellite operations is June 1, 2023 to June 15, 2024.
+Subject STATUS OF NOAA CURRENT AND FUTURE SATELLITE PROGRAMS - REPORT TO CGMS-53 CGMS action/ In response to CGMS-53 Plenary Agenda item on "New Developments and Long Term Plans by CGMS Space Agency Members since CGMS-52."
+HLPP reference N/A This document summarizes the status of NOAA current and future LEO, GEO, and Space Weather satellite systems.
+The reporting period for the current satellite operations is June 1, 2024 to June 1, 2025.
 For future satellites, progress to date at the time of writing is included.
-Current satellite programs cover the status of the spacecraft, ground segment, space weather effects, and data transmission.
-Future satellite programs cover the mission objectives (spacecraft, payload, instruments, products) and program status (space, system and ground segments).
+For each of the current satellite programs discussed in this paper, updates are provided for the status of the spacecraft(s), instruments on the spacecraft, ground segment(s), space weather effects, and data transmission.
+Current GEO missions discussed include GOES-15, -16, -17, -18, -19.
+Current LEO missions discussed include Jason-3, Suomi-NPP, NOAA-15, -18, -19, -20, -21, and plans for JPSS-3, and -4, which are part of the current JPSS-mission series, but have not yet launched.
+Current Space Weather missions discussed include DSCOVR.
+For each of the Future satellite programs discussed in this paper, updates are provided on the mission objectives, including spacecraft, payload, instruments, products, and program status, including space, system and ground segments.
+Further LEO missions discussed include JPSS -3 and -4, the final two missions in the JPSS series.
+Future Space Weather missions discussed include the Space Weather Follow On Mission.
 CGMS is invited to take note.